Motorcyclist fighting for his life following Wembley crash

 A Met spokesman said: "Police were called on Tuesday at around 7.30pm to a car in collision with a motorcycle in Forty Lane.

-"The emergency services attended and found the rider of the motorcycle, a 58-year-old man was seriously injured.
+"The emergency services attended and found the rider of the motorcycle, a 58-year-old man, was seriously injured.

 "He was taken to a north London hospital.
 His injuries are being treated as life-threatening."